Pilot Study of Online Administration of the Boulder Faculty Course Questionnaire in Spring, 2003

 Background and Method

 Faculty course questionnaires (FCQs) give students the opportunity to rate their courses and instructors at the end of each term.
-The Office of Planning, Budget, and Analysis (PBA) administers FCQs for the Boulder, Denver, and Colorado Springs campuses.
+The Office of Data Analytics (ODA) administers FCQs for the Boulder, Denver, and Colorado Springs campuses.
 FCQs are traditionally administered on paper (on scannable forms), in class, during the last week of classes.
-However, PBA has administered FCQs online, via Web, for several years for courses that are themselves online or opt for this format.
+However, ODA has administered FCQs online, via Web, for several years for courses that are themselves online or opt for this format.
 Most of these courses have been at CU-Denver or in Boulder continuing education.

 See the paper form of the FCQ, and the online form.
 The questions are identical, with the addition of one open-comment question on the online form, "What did you like and not like about this method of collecting course evaluations?"